7 Reasons to Unleash Your Inner Artist

 4. Helps You Make Meaning Out of the Madness.
 At its most powerful, creative expression can be a tool for transformation.
 It enables connection to your inner voice and allows you to be seen and heard.
 It can make the unconscious conscious.
-The arts make sense out of our existence, as well as offering an emotional outlet for joy, pain, suffering, and unanswerable questions.
+The arts make sense out of our existence, as well as offer an emotional outlet for joy, pain, suffering, and unanswerable questions.
 It can be used to express thoughts and feelings that are too big or too difficult to put into words.

 5. Creates Your Own Personal Oasis.
 Art can be an oasis, a place to find relaxation and calm.
 It can also be used to release pain and unexpressed feelings.
 Creative expression can be both a way to find calm and a way to release pain.
 As you express and integrate unacknowledged feelings, you honor and integrate your whole being.

 6. Keeps You Young.
 Creative outlets keep you young.
-Experts theorize that hands on activities such as cooking, gardening, making jewelry, crocheting and sculpting may work to enhance mental clarity, because they activate additional parts of the brain.
+Experts theorize that hands-on activities such as cooking, gardening, making jewelry, crocheting and sculpting may work to enhance mental clarity because they activate additional parts of the brain.
 In a recent four-year study, it reported that people who took up creative activities in middle age were less likely to suffer memory loss.

 7. Creates Community.
-When you create, you naturally connect to others doing the same and an instant sense of community is formed.
+When you create, you naturally connect to others doing the same, and an instant sense of community is formed.
 Whether you're exchanging ideas, providing feedback to peers, or simply creating next to each other in silence, the sense of connection experienced as artists is undeniable and deeply rewarding.